-7.12 Weights
+7.2.5 Weights

-In Rounds 1 through 3, the Afrobarometer did only minimal weighting of data to correct for over- or under-samples of certain populations, usually based on region or urban-rural location.
-Starting in Round 4, however, we began collecting additional data from partners in order to improve our calculations of weighting factors based on individual selection probabilities, which are now included for all countries.
+In Rounds 1 through 3, Afrobarometer did only minimal weighting of data to correct for over- or under-samples of certain populations, usually based on region or urban-rural location.
+Starting in Round 4, however, the Network began collecting additional data in order to improve calculations of weighting factors based on individual selection probabilities, which are now included for all countries.
 This requires that the sampling reports provided to Core Partners include the population of each EA selected and the total population of each stratum.
-This allows us to compute much more comprehensive and accurate within-country weights, which will again be identified by the variable "withinwt".
-In Rounds 4 and 5, MSU took responsibility for inserting the necessary population data (e.g., EA population, strata population) into the dataset for each case so that weights could be calculated.
-In Round 6, it is anticipated that the Network Data Manager will have responsibility for the calculation of weights.
+This allows the NDM to compute much more comprehensive and accurate within-country weights, which will again be identified by the variable "withinwt".
+In Rounds 4 and 5, MSU took responsibility for inserting the necessary population data (e.g., EA population, strata population) into the data set for each case so that weights could be calculated.
+Since Round 6, the Network Data Manager bears responsibility for the calculation of weights.

-7.13 Data Ownership
+7.3 Data Ownership